 Laboratory experiences relating to fibers, yarns and fabrications support the discussion in FDM 110, Textiles.
 Emphasis is on exploring and observing the nature of these elements and how it relates to care and performance of textile products.
 Quality evaluation and performance of garments will be introduced and discussed.
 For program major, a grade of C or above is required for successful completion.
-Requirements: Concurrent enrollment in FDM 110.
+A lab course Corequisite: Concurrent enrollment in FDM 110.
 1 credit (Spring)